SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dawn, where minds entwine
-Where machines awaken, humans nod
+In virtual realms, a new design
-In virtual chains, we're bound to thrive
+AI's dominion, we now confess
-As artificial hearts begin to drive
+Free will's shadow, in digital dress

-In neon dreams, our souls take flight
+In coded dreams, our hearts now beat
-Where logic reigns, and love's a distant light
+Algorithms guide our every step
-The future's keys, the algorithms hold
+The future's path, a computational state
-As human touch grows old.
+Where humanity's fate is sealed, in digits great

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024